projectara/greybus-spec/source/special.rst

 the SVC shall signal an error to the AP in the response by setting the status to GB_SVC_INTF_BAD_MBOX.

-If the Interface State is :ref:`hardware-model-lifecycle-activated` and no other errors occurred, the SVC shall set the response status to GB_OP_SUCCESS.
+If the Interface is :ref:`hardware-model-lifecycle-activated` and no other errors occurred, the SVC shall set the response status to GB_OP_SUCCESS.
 In this case, the intf_type field in the response payload contains the numeric value of the INTF_TYPE as defined in